device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

   }}
 />

 When you have finished editing your layout, **Save** the edits you made.
-You will see a green save confirmation in the upper left.
+You will see a green save confirmation at the top of the left column.

 <ThemedImage
   alt="Save button on visual model editor"